-- Name and head office of the Association

-- Information about classes of membership, and the rights, duties and responsibilities of each; resignation or withdrawal from membership

-- Members' meetings notice, quorum, who can call a meeting of the members

-- Board of Directors election processes, size of the Board, rules for Board meetings

-- Roles of the Officers

-- Indemnification of Directors basically, a promise to pay the legal costs of Directors (and certain others) who are sued for something arising out of their actions for the Association and found not to be liable

-- Ability of the Association to borrow

-- Provisions for signing Officers

-- The method of amending the by-law
+- Name of the Association, and the municipality in which its head office is located - Information about classes of membership, and the rights, duties and responsibilities of each; resignation or withdrawal from membership - Members' meetings notice, quorum, who can call a meeting of the members - Board of Directors election processes, size of the Board, rules for Board meetings - Roles of the Officers - Indemnification of Directors basically, a promise to pay the legal costs of Directors (and certain others) who are sued for something arising out of their actions for the Association and who are found not to be liable - Ability of the Association to borrow - Provisions for signing Officers - The method of amending the by-law

 The other material in the by-law depends on the will of the Directors and the kind of Association.
-For instance, a professional Society may well have provisions for discipline.
+For instance, a professional Society may well have provisions for disciplinary measures.
 Some Associations will include rules regarding conflict of interest (as noted above).
 Most will include a section on how notice of meeting can be given, and when the notice is deemed to have been given, and specifying what days are included in the notice period (not as easy as it sounds - usually, the day the notice is given and the day of the meeting are not included in the notice period).
-Some Associations even designate, in the by-law, the parliamentary authority they will use; often, this is Roberts' Rules of Order, but there are several other candidates.
+Some Associations even designate, in the by-law, the parliamentary authority they will use; often, this is Roberts' Rules of Order, but there are other candidates.